Application procedure for non-European (EEA) students

 Application in Studielink

 If you wish to apply for a study programme, you first have to apply through Studielink, the online application system for higher education in the Netherlands.
+You can already submit your application before finishing your final exams.

 Once you have created a Studielink account, please choose the programme you are interested in and indicate the year you want to commence your studies in.